ducksouplab/ducksoup/README.md

   - `rtcConfig` ([RTCConfiguration dictionary](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#rtcconfiguration_dictionary) object) used when creating an RTCPeerConnection, for instance to set iceServers
   - `namespace` (string, defaults to "default") to group recordings under the same namespace (folder)
   - `gpu` (boolean, defaults to false) enable hardware accelarated h264 encoding and decoding, if relevant hardware is available on host and if DuckSoup is launched with the `DS_NVIDIA=true` environment variable (see [Environment variables](#environment-variables))
+  - `logLevel` (int, defaults to 1):
+    - 0: no client logs sent to server
+    - 1: logs related to RTP stats (bitrates, fps, keyframes...) are sent to server
+    - 2: above + logs related to signaling are sent to server
+    - please note that logs relying on WebRTC stats data are only polled every second, meaning some data samples may be missing

 For a usage example, you may have a look at `front/src/test/app.js`